Robots. Making our work safer.

 “We know that technologies like robotics and AI are going to be a reality in our company,” says Ulmke.
 “We want to find out how we use them to free up time and give employees more scope to use their skills to the fullest, creating new treatments and technologies to improve lives.
 This is not about replacing employees but to combine the best of both worlds: the accuracy, efficiency and safety of robotics, with the creativity, strategic thinking and personality of humans.”

-To accelerate this change, we are partnering with other companies including Bayer, BASF, and Böringer-Ingelheim to build a consortium that will call for a challenge at the next ACHEMA conference in August 2022.
+To accelerate this change, we are partnering with other companies including Bayer, BASF, and Böringer-Ingelheim to build a consortium that calls for the AIRA challenge at the next ACHEMA conference in August 2022.

 Meet our robots